 mobile hairdresser card machine

-The black Zettle Reader is used by stylists in Kennaland hair salon in Hackney, London.
+The black Zettle Reader has been used by stylists in Kennaland hair salon in Hackney, London.

-Zettle has no monthly fees, no minimum sales requirement, no setup fee – you only pay a 1.75% transaction fee per card reader payment.
+PayPal has no monthly fees, minimum sales requirement or setup fee, just a 1.75% transaction fee.
 If you don’t sell anything, you pay nothing.
 There’s no contractual commitment either.

 Accepted cards

-Small businesses and self-employed professionals speak highly of Zettle for its easy of use and affordability (we have tested it and talked with Zettle customers, so we know).
-That said, recent negative reviews online complain about customer service and issues not being dealt with promptly.
-Overall, many merchants find Zettle the best-value solution for face-to-face services.
+Small businesses and self-employed professionals have spoken highly of Zettle for its easy of use and affordability (we have tested it and talked with Zettle customers, so we know).

-Learn more: Zettle Reader review – leading card reader with POS app
+Learn more: PayPal POS (Zettle) review – previously a leading card reader

 Our rating